Are personal trainer roles intriguing to you?

 Instructing and motivating clients through their exercises makes training much more effective and enjoyable!

-As a personal trainer, it is best to maintain integrity and good rapport in your workplace environment.
+Personal trainers must maintain integrity and good rapport in a workplace environment.

 Your credibility depends on this.